Munich What to visit

 » Hofgarten

 Right next to Max-Joseph-Platz, we have one of the most popular gardens in the city – Hofgarten.
-In this space, while taking a pleasant walk, you can enjoy the Diana Temple or the Bavarian Staatskanzlei – a government building of the Bavaria region.
+In this space, while taking a pleasant walk, you can enjoy the Diana Temple or the Bavarian Staatskanzlei – a government building of the Bavarian region.

 Munich Hofgarten